 - Terry Lucarelli

-This spring, 2017, we've welcomed Rev. Tom Borland as our Interim Senior Pastor who will lead us through the process of finding a new Senior Pastor.
+In the spring of 2017, we welcomed Rev. Tom Borland as our Interim Senior Pastor who will lead us through the process of finding a new Senior Pastor.
 Rev. Borland comes to us after 36 years of ministry.
 We are grateful that he has taken on the task of helping us find the pastor God has chosen for us.

 Presbyterians trace their history to the 16th century and the Protestant Reformation.
 Our heritage, and much of what we believe, began with the French lawyer John Calvin (1509-1564), whose writings crystallized much of the Reformed thinking that came before him.